omer8882/radio-plays-tracker/README.md

 ### Frontend

-A React WebUI showing a variery of ways to view what played recently on the radio and analyze how much songs where played.
+A React WebUI showing a variery of ways to view what played on the radio and interact with that data.

 - **`frontend/radio-plays-tracker/`**:
   - **Key Features:**:
     - **`Recently Played`**: View the last 10 songs played in each station.
-    - **`Top Hits`**: The Top 5 most played songs in the last 7/20 days.
+    - **`Search Around`**: Wanna know what song you heard on the radio around 8am last Tuesday?
+Just search it!
-    - **`Search`**: Search a song to see details about it and breakdown of its number of plays in each station.
+    - **`Top Hits`**: The Top 5 most played songs in the last 7/30 days.
   - Future Features:
-    - Wanna know what song you heard on the radio around 8am last Tuesday?
-Just use this not-yet-implemented feature to know!
+    - Search a song to see details about it and breakdown of its number of plays in each station.
 We already got the data, we just need to give you access to it!
-    - It's great to see the name of the song!
-Can't you give me the link to the Spotify/Youtube/Apple music?
+    - "It's great to see the name of the song!
+Can't you give me the link to the Spotify/Youtube/Apple music?"
 I can and I will!
     - More details on the songs themselves please, you already got the page to fill it in... ok...